jveo/Jveo/README.md

 <h1 align="center">Hi 👋, I'm Jesse Viau</h1>

 <p align="center">As a curious Software Engineer, I possess a constant enthusiasm for acquiring knowledge, embracing challenges, and finding excitement in resolving complex programming issues.
-My aim is to contribute positively to both the world and the people in my vicinity, with technology serving as my means to achieve that goal.</p>
+My aim is to produce high quality code, emphasizing maintainability and scalability while contributing positively to both the world and the people in my vicinity.</p>

-- 👨‍💻 All of my projects are available at [github](https://github.com/jveo)

 - 📝 Personal Website [jesseviau](https://www.jesseviau.com/)